CivicActions/civicactions.com/src/content/team-members/tom-camp.md

 Tom loves solving puzzles and squashing bugs (the programming kind).

 As an engineer and “professional troubleshooter,” he inspires colleagues and clients with his unique approach — 60% patience, 30% creativity, and 10% humor.
-There’s nothing he can’t tackle with his decade of Drupal experience and broad range of technical and interpersonal skills.
 He is a champion listener and communicates well with just about anybody — from clients and stakeholders to programmers and designers.
-He draws from his experience in nonprofit work to support and empathize with the government agencies he now serves.
+His decade of Drupal experience and previous work with nonprofits help him build user-focused experiences for the government agencies he now serves.

 Tom is a bartender-turned-developer and a self-taught expert in his field who still appreciates a well crafted cocktail.
 He loves getting outside with his wife to explore Colorado’s stunning wilderness — and he actually enjoys shoveling snow.